-Low level students want to study EVERYTHING, so they are generally up for whatever you throw at them.
-Intermediate and advanced students, however, know what they want…or at least they think they do.
+Low-level students want to study EVERYTHING, so they are generally up for whatever you throw at them.
+However, intermediate and advanced students know what they want–or at least they think they do.
 As one of my co-workers often says, “There are students who want to know English, and there are students who want to learn English.”
 I think the trick in getting the ones who merely want to KNOW English is to teach them how to learn while teaching them what they need to learn to reach their specific goals.

 The more lines you can draw between their past and their present and where they envision their future, the more of their attention you’ll have.
-But…you’ll need to really know them to do this.
+But, you’ll need to truly know them to do this.
 In some ways, you almost need to know them better than they know themselves.
 Now, you’re teaching adults, not children.
 So explain to them why you want them to do reflective writing.
 Tell them why you want to get to know them more intimately.
 If you’re up for it, offer to do the same: open yourself to them by letting them read your reflection.
-One way to sell this to any reluctant writers is to share with them the fact that many universities encourage and require reflective writing in courses, and not just the ones in the English department!
+One way to sell this to any reluctant writers is to share the fact that many universities encourage and require reflective writing in courses and not just the ones in the English department!

-So, send your students on a journey of self-discovery with you as their tour guide, and take notes!
-When you start to see them as the complex people that they are rather than the student problems they pose, you’ll reach them on a whole new level.
+Send your students on a journey of self-discovery with you as their tour guide, and take notes!
+When you start to see them as the complex people they are rather than the student problems they pose, you’ll reach them on a whole new level.

 Wait.
 Where can I get some prompts to get them started?